maggiehall/anim435-2024/assignment6/README.md

 - '--Export Command': Selects the asset by name and exports it as an FBX file with the constructed path.

 ```

-#README
-tags store arbritary data, there is also info in a structure that gets put into a file on disk

-json notes:
-- 'dump' writes to a file
-- 'load' reads in from a file
-- all im doing is taking a dictionary from pythin and writing it to a file

-min 28 for dictioary creation in gitbash